Mason welcomes new Cybersecurity Eminent Scholar

 August 27, 2019 / by Martha Bushong

-Professor Jonathan Katz will join the faculty of George Mason University’s Volgenau School of Engineering this fall as professor of computer science and Eminent Scholar in Cybersecurity.
+Professor Jonathan Katz joined the faculty of George Mason University’s Volgenau School of Engineering this fall as professor of computer science and Eminent Scholar in Cybersecurity.

 Support for Katz’s Eminent Scholar position was provided through a competitive award of $125,000 from the Commonwealth’s Center for Innovative Technology, an organization that invests in Virginia economic growth, and $200,000 generously provided by Lockheed-Martin to support Katz’s appointment and additional cybersecurity-related projects.